Sex Offender Disclosure

 Upon receiving a narrative notice, local law enforcement agencies review all available information and assign risk–level classifications to all sex offenders about whom information will be disseminated for the purpose of community notification.

 Remember that these lists of registered sex offenders only contain the names of sex offenders who are obeying their requirement to register with the sheriff's office.
-The campus safety and security office maintains records of sex offenders who have been brought to the attention of Seattle Central Community College by either the Seattle Police or King County Sherriff's office.
+The Seattle Central College Public Safety Department maintains records of sex offenders who have been brought to the attention of the College by the Seattle Police Department, King County Sherriff's Office or other local law enforcement agencies.

-Additionally, the King County Sheriff's Office maintains an online registry of Level 2 and 3 sex offenders who are registered to live in King County.
+Additionally, the King County Sheriff's Office maintains an online registry of Level II and III sex offenders who are registered to live in King County.
 You can search for offenders by Zip Code or by an offender's name.

 They normally have not exhibited predatory type characteristics and most have successfully participated or are participating in approved treatment programs.
 Many are first time offenders.
 Level I offenders MAY NOT be the subject of general public notification.
 Washington State Law strictly limits public disclosure of all Level I Registered Sex Offender information.